Bylaws of the Segmented Woodturners Corporation

 ARTICLE 3 – PURPOSE

-Further, the Association is organized exclusively for educational purposes within the meaning of section 501(c) (3) of the Internal Revenue Code.
+Further, the Association is organized exclusively for educational purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations described under section 501(c) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.

 ARTICLE 4 – MEMBERSHIP and FEES